HyperPCA: a Powerful Tool to Extract Elemental Maps from Noisy Data Obtained in LIBS Mapping of Materials: Results and Discussion

-In this sense, not only does HyperPCA provide means to address the presence of noise, but it also solves the issue of heavy spectral interference in the samples.
-In fact, differently from PCA, HyperPCA leverages the action of the kernel function, with the sparse representation in terms of wavelets.
+In this sense, not only does \hyperpca provide means to address the presence of noise, but it also solves the issue of heavy spectral interference in the samples.
+In fact, differently from \pca, \hyperpca leverages the action of the kernel function, with the sparse representation in terms of wavelets.
 As every element has characteristic emission lines, the sparse basis enables the reconstruction of their profiles in similar ways, thus making it possible to resolve them.
-The advantage over the traditional approach is given by the association of elemental maps directly to loading vectors, i.e.\ spectra identifying physical elements, rather than a single wavelength, which leads almost inevitably to failure in the case of strong interference.
-Notice that, in this case, both PCA and HyperPCA present strong positive and negative contributions in the loading vectors, even though, conventionally, we normalize the score maps in the interval $[0,\, 1]$: when the difference between the contributions with opposite signs are relevant, it is possible to observe the intermediate zero-level as a homogeneous colour in an intermediate nuance of the colour map, such as the top left corner in both~\Cref{fig:basalt_pca} and~\Cref{fig:basalt_dwt_pca}.
+The advantage over the line intensity map is the association of elemental maps directly to loading vectors, i.e.\ spectra identifying physical elements, rather than a single wavelength, which leads almost inevitably to failure in the case of strong interference. \hyperpca is able to provide information at the elemental level, while also dealing with correlations and anti-correlations between the elements as the standard \pca.
+In this sense, it provides additional information as it also proves effective in disentangling the spectral signatures of the elements.
+Having access to this kind of information translates in the ability to study both the distributions of the elements on the surface, but also to analyse independently the spatial correlations between the elements.
+Notice that, in this case, both \pca and \hyperpca present strong positive and negative contributions in the loading vectors, even though, conventionally, we normalise the score maps in the interval $[0,\, 1]$: when the difference between the contributions with opposite signs are relevant, it is possible to observe the intermediate zero-level as a homogeneous colour in an intermediate nuance of the colour map, such as the top left corner in both columns of~\Cref{fig:basalt_pca}.